Fans of 'world's worst team' celebrate loss in Brazil

 Fans of ‘world’s worst team’ celebrate loss in Brazil

-BRASILIA, Brazil (AP) Fans of the self-proclaimed ”world’s worst team” celebrated Monday after their team was eliminated from a soccer tournament in Brazil.
+BRASILIA, Brazil (AP) Fans of the self-proclaimed ”world’s worst team” are celebrating after their team was eliminated from a soccer tournament in Brazil.

 Ibis lost 3-2 on aggregate to Decisao in the second division of the Pernambuco state championship, blocking what could have been the team’s first promotion in decades.